 but you have to, you have to enjoy the journey because you can’t get from a to B without going through all the hard work.
 You’re talking about diligence.
 The hard work, the failure, right.
 And if you don’t enjoy that process, if you just try to get straight to the end of the tunnel, it’s not going to work.
 And you’re going to get frustrated unless you enjoy the day to day grind part of it, of what you’re doing.
 Because without the passion and the enjoyment, there’s no way you’re gonna stick it out.

 There is a guy, I bought a yellow page ads years ago.
 The first guy that, the first episode [inaudible] first I bought them from was um, Mary.
 No, it wasn’t Maryann Simpson.
 It was um, who’s the referee got Kevin Lewis, Sally Lewis, Sally Lewis, who is the mother of one of our clients.
 Kevin Lewis.
 Sally sold me the biggest yellow page ad in the phone, book up, the biggest one.
 I got sold and I remember her saying, can we get a photo

 hello?
 Phone dock there and then how far back here?
-Well, I wish I could get that excited about, fuck nothing.
+Well, I wish I could get that excited about, Nothing.
 Are you kidding?
 Hey, how many three Johnson Barr.
 I’ve stopped.
-Funny now people look at the fuck every day.
+Funny now people look at the every day.
 The kind of spontaneous [inaudible] your name in print people, hi man, things are going to start happening to me now.